1 | Lettuce grows well in cool weather, so the first crop can be direct sown when the soil temperature reaches at least 35 degrees F, or as soon as the soil can be worked. If the soil temperature rises above 75 degrees F, your seeds will become dormant.

-The quick and convenient step by step guide to growing your Wild Lettuce Seeds!
+The quick and convenient step by step guide to growing your Prizehead Lettuce from seeds!

 # 1 | Lettuce grows well in cool weather, so the first crop can be direct sown when the soil temperature reaches at least 35 degrees F, or as soon as the soil can be worked.
 If the soil temperature rises above 75 degrees F, your seeds will become dormant.